 A copy of the completed ERC2 form will be sent to the depositor of the boxes once this information is entered.

-Please note that we cannot accept delivery of boxes between the following times due to staff resources:- 12.30 pm and 2.00 pm and after 4.30 pm
+Please note that we cannot accept delivery of boxes between the following times:- 12.30 pm and 2.00 pm and after 4.30 pm

 Please comply with the following or we may have to refuse to accept your boxes